-A great relaxing way to raise funds for your favorite charity is by participating in a walking challenge.
+A great relaxing way to raise funds for your favorite charity is by participating in walking challenges in the UK.
 Walking challenges are fun, fulfilling and enable you to fully enjoy and engage with the route you take.
 You can find walking events that take you through parks, cities, countryside or even to the top of mountains.
 Varying in length and difficuilty they are a great way to keep fit and healthy whilst raising money for a great cause

-Anyone can take part in a walking challenge, despite their level of fitness, which makes them ideal for anyone wanting to take part as a way to raise money for charity.
+Anyone can take part in charity treks or a sponsored walk whatever their level of fitness, this makes them ideal for anyone wanting to take part as a way to raise money for a great cause.
 There is less rigorous training or preparation needed compared to a run, but you’ll still want to get yourself ready as you need endurance more than anything.
-If you do decide to do a walk for charity then this can provide great motivation to keep up your training regime and propel you to the finish line.
+Any walks for charity can provide great motivation to keep up your training regime and propel you to the finish line.

-Walking challenges can vary from a few miles up to large challenges that may even span a few days.
+Walking challenges can vary from a 5k walk or 10k walk up to larger challenges such as walking marathons or even sponsored walks for chartity that may span a few days.
 You will need a good amount of endurance as many challenges incorporate uphill and downhill sections that will tire you out quickly if you are not used to long distance walking.
 It is critical for you to exercise regularly in order to improve your endurance and begin to build up stronger leg muscles that can withstand hours and hours of use.

 Ideally, you should begin training by walking three times a week – use a mix of leg exercises combined with core strengthening techniques to build and improve muscle.
 And walk, a lot.
 You can easily incorporate walking in to your lifestyle – a trip to the shop, visiting family or friends etc can all be done of foot rather than taking the car.

 You’ll want to try and give yourself some routes that you can practice on and try to extend the length of these walks.
 Start off with just a few miles and slowly try to build up to longer distances.